 Hiroyuki Morita; “Historically Switzerland has played a big role in developing typography.
 We came up with this idea to imbue the Swiss heritage of Giroflex into the new chair.
 It has become so common these days.
 Everyone has access to it and we have lost how ground-breaking it really was.
 It’s not flashy, it uses simple shapes, but in a way that is distinctive.”

-As with all Giroflex designs, creating a chair that followed circular design principles was a given, which meant non-toxic materials, designed for disassembly, with the chair Cradle to Cradle Certified.
+As with all Giroflex designs, creating a chair that followed circular design principles was a given, which meant non-toxic materials and designed for disassembly.
 This was initially a challenge when it came to the layering aesthetic element of the design, specifically the backrest, where the aluminium meets the plastic.

 “Visually, the aluminium shape appears to be a thin layer on top,” says Christopher Schmidt, “but it does have more depth if you look at the section internally.
 The design is such that it offers the support, can easily be broken down, and provides the particular aesthetic we were going for.”